Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Introduction

-Across the reviewed studies, a notable research gap emerges, particularly in the context of the manufacturing sector.
-While some studies address aspects of manufacturing, such as IoT adoption barriers and evaluation models for industrial energy conservation, there remains a lack of comprehensive understanding in these areas.
-For instance, emphasis on IoT barriers neglects crucial insights into enablers and opportunities within the broader scope of manufacturing SC IoT adoption.
-Similarly, the evaluation of Manufacturing Services (MS) credit lacks consideration for vital factors like manufacturer distance, factory layout, and the introduction of new services, essential components in understanding the manufacturing network.
-Therefore, there's a clear need for more inclusive research that digs into both challenges and opportunities, specifically within the manufacturing sector, ensuring a holistic exploration of emerging technologies' impact on industrial processes and SCs.
+A notable research gap emerged across the reviewed studies, particularly in the manufacturing sector.
+While some studies have addressed aspects of manufacturing, such as IoT adoption barriers and evaluation models for industrial energy conservation, there remains a lack of comprehensive understanding in these areas.
+For instance, the emphasis on IoT barriers neglects crucial insights into enablers and opportunities within the broader scope of manufacturing SC IoT adoption.
+Similarly, the evaluation of Manufacturing Services (MS) credit lacks consideration for vital factors such as manufacturer distance, factory layout, and the introduction of new services, which are essential components in understanding the manufacturing network.
+Therefore, there is a clear need for more inclusive research that addresses both challenges and opportunities, specifically within the manufacturing sector, to ensure a holistic exploration of the impact of emerging technologies on industrial processes and SCs.

-To address these challenges, this research aims to identify barriers to IoT adoption in the manufacturing sector using the Delphi method, evaluate and prioritize them using the Fuzzy Analytical Hierarchy Process (FAHP), and provide practical recommendations to overcome these obstacles and foster successful industry integration.
+To address these challenges, this study aims to identify barriers to IoT adoption in the manufacturing sector using the Delphi method, evaluate and prioritize them using the Fuzzy Analytical Hierarchy Process (FAHP), and provide practical recommendations to overcome these obstacles and foster successful industry integration.

 This study introduces novel contributions to the field by: